 The health and safety of our clients and staff is the utmost importance to Turning Point Law.

-We remain open during this crisis but we are not accepting walk in clients.
-We are communicating with clients remotely (telephone, email, Zoom, Skype, Facetime and Facebook Messenger) and when we meet with clients to sign documents, we are:
+We remain open during this crisis and are meeting wtih clients by appointment.
+Where possible, we are communicating with clients remotely (telephone, Zoom and Skype) and when we meet with clients to sign documents, we are:

 • Maintaining a social distance between clients and staff, including implementing a no hand shake policy.